 While B2C personas are customer-centric, B2B personas are work-place centric.
 Your B2B customer persona should capture the workplace dynamics, job role, personality, and key influencers whose inputs will be sought before purchasing.

 Let’s take a look at a few B2B customer personas and analyze them.
 The first one comes from Referral SaaSquatch, and it highlights the sort of data you need to collect to build insights and conversion strategies down the line.
 In this case, the customer is the decision-maker and also influences the corporate purchase decisions.

-A B2B persona will always have more information than a B2C persona, simply because more variables are at play in B2B selling.
+A B2B persona will always have more information than a B2C persona.
+That is because more variables are at play in B2B selling.

 This data now needs to be converted into insights, and the insights would feed into the marketing and sales strategies.
 A frugal and wary of vendor claims attitude could be a purchase obstacle, and a counter would need to be built into your actionables.

 Let’s look at another example.
 This time we look at the persona of Diane, the Director of Critical Care at Terre Haute hospital.

 It’s a data-rich persona that gives a granular view of Diane’s work life and her personality.
 Notice how the details are arranged in a circular pattern around the picture.
 This makes it easy to absorb the information.

 A quick glance at this customer persona tells you everything you need to know about Diane.
 From her demographic information to her goals and values and the challenges she faces in her day-to-day work life.